-Relaxed seating, thoughtful decor and friendly, responsive attendants add to the ambiance of the scenic journey.
-Most cars are climate-controlled, have restrooms and access to a concession car stocked with snacks and both kid-friendly and adult beverages.
+A relaxed seating, thoughtful decor and friendly, responsive attendants add to the ambiance of the scenic journey.
+Most of the train cars are climate-controlled, have restrooms and access to a concession car.
+The concession car is stocked with snacks, as well as both kid-friendly and adult beverages.
 All seats have picture window views along the Piney Woods route, and narration and music highlight the trip.
 This train meets ADA requirements.

 Six different accommodations are available to savor the Texas State Railroad experience:

-As the train moves through the undulating country of the Piney Woods, it crosses over 24 bridges that span the creeks flowing through the forestland, including 1,042 feet long and 35 feet high bridge over the renowned Neches River.
-This Piney Woods is home to over 100 species of birds that nest in the catalpa and sycamores or the many species of hardwoods and evergreens, including the fast-growing loblolly pine, which can rise to over 100 feet tall.
+As the train moves through the undulating country of the Piney Woods, it crosses over 24 bridges that span the creeks flowing through the forestland.
+This includes the increditble 1,042 foot long and 35 foot high bridge over the renowned Neches River.
+This Piney Woods is home to over 100 species of birds that nest in the catalpa and sycamore trees, or the many species of hardwoods and evergreens.
+This includes the fast-growing loblolly pine, which can rise to over 100 feet tall.

 The TSR Steam Engine No. 28 has a unique history of it’s own.
-It is one of two surviving U.S. Army’s “Pershing” engines named after General John Joseph “Black Jack” Pershing; famous as the commander of the American Expeditionary Force (AEF) on the Western Front from 1917-18 during World War I. The steamer is a 2-8-0 (2 wheels in the front, 8 drivers, no wheels at the rear of the engine).
-The wheel arrangement is commonly referred to as a “consolidation.”
+It is one of two surviving US Army’s “Pershing” engines named after General John Joseph “Black Jack” Pershing.
+He was famous as the commander of the American Expeditionary Force (AEF) on the Western Front from 1917-18 during World War I. The steamer is a 2-8-0 (2 wheels in the front, 8 drivers, no wheels at the rear of the engine).

-From its humble origin of hauling freight, lumber and munitions, it was brought to Texas State Railroad in 1976 to begin its present occupation of transporting tourists and railfans of all ages.
+From its humble origin of hauling freight, lumber and munitions, it was brought to Texas State Railroad in 1976.
+Then it began its present occupation of transporting tourists and rail fans of all ages.
 The historic U.S. Army locomotive celebrated its 100th birthday in 2017.

 These two are beauties that perk interest from around the globe!